monome/diii/README.md

 diii download > feathers.lua
 ```

-Grabs the script currently stored on crow, and pastes the result into a new file `feathers.lua`.
+Grabs the script currently stored on device, and pastes the result into a new file `feathers.lua`.